Emergency Medicine Fellowship

 Clinical Setting

 Clinical responsibilities include approximately 14 shifts per month exclusively in the ED.
-USACS fellows participate in a didactic lecture series each Thursday, taking a deep dive into high-impact topics that will expertly prepare them for EM boards and their future career as an EM physician.
+USACS fellows participate in a didactic lecture series each Thursday, taking a deep dive into high-impact topics that will expertly prepare them for EM boards and their future career as an EM Physician.

 Didactic lectures are supplemented with longitudinal board preparation throughout the program to help ensure your success on exam day.